 - LA = Limited availability (available only at certain pharmacies)

-- PA = Prior authorization from Priority Health is needed
+- PA = Prior authorization from Priority Health is required

 - QL = Quantity limits apply